s-boris/WTT-Bridge/README.md

 ## Configuration

-You have to rename the config_template.json to config.json and fill in all the values to run the bot.
-Here is as some info how you can find each value:
+You have to rename the config_template.json to config.json and fill in all the values to run the necessary bots.
+Here is as some info on how obtain each value:

 #### Telegram:

-- "bot_token": Talk to https://telegram.me/botfather and create a bot to get a token
+- "bot_token": Talk to [@BotFather](https://telegram.me/botfather) and create a bot to get a token

 - "bot_username": The username you gave your bot (with the @ in front)

 - "api_id" and "api_hash": Visit https://my.telegram.org/

-Note: Disable privacy mode on your bot using @botfather or you won't be able to reply to Whatsapp messages in Telegram.
+Note: Disable privacy mode on your bot using [@BotFather](https://telegram.me/botfather) or you won't be able to reply to Whatsapp messages.

 #### Whatsapp:

-- "phone": your phone number with country code but without + or 0 at the beginning
+- "phone": your phone number with country code but without + or 0 at the beginning, e.g. 4923456789

 - "client_static_keypar": to get your keypair do the following: